anansii/docker-amp-minecraft/README.md

 Forked from https://github.com/othrayte/docker-cc-amp
+- added sqlite3
+- switched from Java 7 to Java 9

 # AMP Dockerfile
-Dockerfile for a container that installs and starts a Application Management Panel module from CubeCoders.com

-Installs the Application Management Panel from CubeCoders.
+Installs the Application Management Panel from CubeCoders and starts the Minecraft module.

 This container requires a valid AMP license to run

-## Changes since fork
-- added sqlite3
-- switched from Java 7 to Java 9

 ## Running minecraft (with an AMP licence)